andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 # 📝 Aviation Blog Project To-Do List

 ## ✅ Current Status (as of latest commit)
-- **✅ Strapi CMS is running** with all content types (Article, Report, Gallery) and public API access.
+- **✅ Strapi CMS is running** with all content types (Article, Report, Gallery, Author Profile) and public API access.
 - **✅ Next.js frontend is running** and connected to Strapi.
 - **✅ New aviation blog homepage** with hero section and latest content showcase.
 - **✅ Unified Navigation Component** - Single component handling both desktop and mobile navigation.